With an evolved design, increased size and modern tech, the E-Class aims to better its predecessor in every area.

 Over to the side, the added length gives it that much-needed limousine look, while the S-Class-like flush door handles are a techy touch.
 Like the new BMW 5 Series, the E-Class also gets 18-inch wheels, but, as the spokes stretch to the end of the rim, they feel bigger and don’t look as disproportionate as the ones on the BMW.
 The separated rear quarter glass is a nod to the Maybach S-Class.

 The E-Class has also grown on the inside, both in terms of space and modernity.
-The front section is dominated by what’s called a ‘Superscreen’, which means the dashboard itself is made of three individual screens: the digital instrument cluster, a 14.4-inch main infotainment system and a 12.3-inch passenger touchscreen.
+The front section is dominated by what’s called a ‘Superscreen’, which means the dashboard itself is made of three individual screens: a 12.3-inch free-standing digital instrument cluster, a 14.4-inch touchscreen infotainment system and a 12.3-inch passenger touchscreen.
 We’ve seen this cluster on new Mercs with a host of customisation options (although not as much as in larger Mercs), but the large centre screen is where most of the functionality is.
 So much so that even the AC vents are digitally controlled via the settings in the climate menu of the screen.
 Definitely a handful, but something that would mostly concern the chauffeur more than the owner seated in the rear, and luckily can be manually overriden.
 Moreover, HVAC controls are now exclusively in the touchscreen like the S- and C-Class, but less intuitively, require a two-step process to access.

 What’s impressive are the seats that offer good room and support with the right amount of cushioning.
 The soft pillows help, but ventilation is sorely missed on hot days.
 Also, strangely, the Burmester sound system’s stunning 4D experience is exclusive to the front seats.
 The speakers inside the seats can be altered up to 10 levels, and at their maximum, are strong enough to double up as a massage function as well.
 Aesthetically, it gets a large open-pore wood panel for the centre console and soft-touch materials all around.
 What is a slight irritant is the cramped footwell with a cramped dead pedal – noticeable if you are someone with a UK12 foot size.